Skip to content

 Cash buffer needed to absorb late payments.

-Calculate the cash buffer freelancers need based on average days to payment and daily revenue.
-Enter safety multiplier and see the result instantly.
+Calculate the cash buffer freelancers need based on average days to payment, daily revenue, and a chosen safety multiplier.

 What this tool does